whetstoneresearch/doppler-sdk-alpha/README.md

 ### Multicurve Auction (V4 Multicurve Initializer)

 Multicurve auctions use a Uniswap V4-style initializer that seeds liquidity across multiple curves in a single pool.
-This enables richer distributions and can be combined with any supported migration path (V2, V3, or V4).
+This enables richer distributions and can be combined with any supported migration path (V2, V3, V4, or NoOp).

+**Standard Multicurve with Migration:**
 ```typescript
 import { MulticurveBuilder } from '@whetstone-research/doppler-sdk'
 import { parseEther } from 'viem'